-3-10-5 FOOD VENDING, OUTDOOR
+3-10-5 Food Vending, Outdoor

 The serving or vending of food and beverages as an accessory use.
 Example includes food trucks.
+Outdoor food vending may also be considered an accessory use but as it is permitted through a temporary use permit it is included in the Temporary use section.